Home » Budapest » Szechenyi Baths tickets

 How to reach Szechenyi Baths

-If you prefer the Metro, board Line M1 train (Yellow Line) and get off at the station called Szechenyi Furdo.
+Board the Line M1 train (Yellow Line) and get off at the Szechenyi Furdo metro station, a two-minute walk away.

 Most of the facilities at Szechenyi Baths are open from 6 am to 7 pm every day of the week.

-While all of the facilities start at 6 am, some stay open longer.
+While all the facilities start at 6 am, some stay open longer.

 Outdoor Pools: 6 am to 10 pm